J. P. Stevens High School

 John P. Stevens High School (abbr.
-JP or JPS) is a four-year comprehensive public high school that serves students in ninth through twelfth grades from the northern end of Edison, in Middlesex County, New Jersey, United States.
+JP or JPS) is a four-year comprehensive public high school that serves students in ninth through twelfth grades from the northern end of Edison, in Middlesex County, in the U.S. state of New Jersey.
 It is one of two high schools in the Edison Township Public Schools District, the other being Edison High School.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1969 and is accredited through July 2029.

-As of the 2021–22 school year, the school had an enrollment of 2,643 students and 162.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.3:1.
-There were 169 students (6.4% of enrollment) eligible for free lunch and 42 (1.6% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 2,675 students and 171.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.6:1.
+There were 292 students (10.9% of enrollment) eligible for free lunch and 75 (2.8% of students) eligible for reduced-cost lunch.
+Based on 2021-22 data from the New Jersey Department of Education, it was the seventh-largest high school in the state and one of 29 schools with more than 2,000 students.

-For the 2018 school year, the school offered 22 AP courses, with 50% of students participating, and 90% of participants receiving a passing AP score.
-The school also offers 54 student clubs, 25 varsity sports, a choir, band, and orchestra.
-The school has a 97% graduation rate with 95% of students enrolling in college (80% in 4-year programs and 15% in 2-year programs).